 The extent to which the government encourages commodity-based SMEs or superior products.
 That is commodity-based, it is encouraged by facilitating, which means providing a way or method.
-For example, SMEs used to be collectors in Bulukumba, namely taking goods for Makassar, now the current convenience is that those who want to be brought to Makassar first, if the commodity must be complete with the documents, such as where to buy and so on and delivery of letters to developing MSMEs will emerge.
+For example, SMEs used to be collectors in Bulukumba, namely taking goods for Makassar, now the current convenience is that those who want to be brought to Makassar first, if the commodity must be complete with the documents, such as where to buy and so on and delivery of letters to Makassar for sale, which used to be but now they are no longer there.
+Now go there and pay the tax there.
+The government's involvement in finding investors for MSMEs, in terms of inviting investors, is to first promote tourism from this tourism promotion.
+This is where the potential for developing MSMEs will emerge.
 Well, that's what the government does, and where creative efforts can be made, umkm arresting people means meeting each other and negotiating with each other for investors. (interview: A, Bulukumba 29 May 2021).